satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 submitted article.
 Finally, we recommend expediting post-publication reviews and allowing for the dialogue to continue and flourish in a dynamic and interactive manner.
-We argue that these solutions can be addressed by building upon distributed computer programming code management systems.
+We argue that these solutions can be implemented by building upon distributed computer programming code management systems and social networking technologies.
 In this article, we provide examples of current code review systems that offer opportunities for addressing the above problems, and offer suggestions for enhancing code review systems for article review.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review